Marquee Sports Network: History

 In October 2020, the Chicago Bears began a partnership with the channel.
 As part of the agreement, the channel would air a weekly show named "Bear Essentials" as well as a replay of that week's Bears game throughout the season.

 Marquee's Cubs broadcasts underwent tweaks for the 2021 season.
-Alongside its new play-by-play voice Jon Sciambi, the network would no longer require commentators to wear a suit and tie on-air (a mandate made during the inaugural season by executives insisting that Marquee's broadcasts have a "national network quality"), and replaced an unorthodox bottom-centered score bar it had used during the first season with a more traditional scoreboard in the top-left of the screen (a move which also differentiated Marquee from its newly-relaunched sister networks in the Bally Sports group, whose on-air branding was derived from that of Marquee, but with an equally-unorthodox integration of a scoreboard and ticker).
+Alongside its new play-by-play voice Jon Sciambi, the network would no longer require commentators to wear a suit and tie on-air (a mandate made during the inaugural season by executives insisting that Marquee's broadcasts have a "national network quality"), and replaced an unorthodox bottom-centered score bar it had used during the first season with a more traditional scoreboard in the top-left of the screen (a move which also differentiated Marquee from its newly relaunched sister networks in the Bally Sports group, whose on-air branding was derived from that of Marquee, but with an equally-unorthodox integration of a scoreboard and ticker).

 The network would use the slogan "We get it" in a marketing campaign to promote the new Cubs season and these tweaks.

 In May 2022, the Chicago Sky announced a multi-year broadcast agreement with the network.
 Prior to the 2025 season, the Sky announced that The U would be its exclusive broadcast partner, ending the team's relationship with Marquee.

 In July 2023, Marquee launched a standalone in-market streaming service priced at $19.99 a month.
 With the service's launch, Marquee also upgraded its streaming video quality to 1080p.
 Later that year, in September, the Chicago Bears expanded their partnership with the channel and announced that Marquee would be the team's Official Postgame Show Partner, with the new program being named "The Official Bears Postgame Live".
 The network would also launch an additional weekly Bears program named "Bears Den".

 In 2024, Marquee became the exclusive local broadcast partner of Chicago Stars FC.
 The following year, the team moved its live local games to WFLD-TV, with Marquee airing reruns and other related coverage.

+In December 2025, Marquee announced staff cuts and greatly pared back its non-game coverage.